fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     So the disbeliever was utterly defeated.
 Allah guides not the people who are Zalimeen (wrongdoers etc).
     Quran, surah Al-Baqarah (The Cow) 2:258

 As mentioned above, Allah deliberately does not mention the name of the king as it is considered unimportant.
-The Quran also does not mention the long dialogue between Ibrahim (A.S.) and the king.
+The Quran also does not mention the long dialogue between Ibrahim and the king.

 King did not know what to say and what to do.
-After Namrud was silenced by Ibrahim (A.S.), he (Ibrahim) left the royal palace.
-Then the truth of the Prophet Ibrahim (A.S.) spread throughout the land.
+After Namrud was silenced by Ibrahim, he (Ibrahim) left the royal palace.
+Then the truth of the Prophet Ibrahim spread throughout the land.
 Humans start talking about his miracle and his salvation from the fire and his arguments with king that made the king speechless.

 </details><details><summary>